 A Certified Asthma Educator (AE-C) is an expert in teaching,educating, and counseling individuals with asthma and their families in the knowledge and skills necessary to minimize the impact of asthma on their quality of life.
 Asthma Educators also have all of the following:

-knowledgeable about objective and subjective evaluations used to diagnose asthma assess its control.
+knowledge about objective and subjective evaluations used to diagnose asthma assess its control.

-conducts thorough asssessments of individuals and families to identify strengths and resources as well as negative psychological factors, the social and economic impact of asthma, educational needs, and barriers to optimal healthcare and self-management.
+conduct thorough asssessments of individuals and families to identify strengths and resources as well as negative psychological factors, the social and economic impact of asthma, educational needs, and barriers to optimal healthcare and self-management.

-works with an individual with asthma, his/her family, and other healthcare professionals to develop, implement, monitor, and revise an asthma action plan customized to the individual's needs, environment, disease severity, and lifestyle to optimize the individual's self-management skills.
+work with an individual with asthma, his/her family, and other healthcare professionals to develop, implement, monitor, and revise an asthma action plan customized to the individual's needs, environment, disease severity, and lifestyle to optimize the individual's self-management skills.

-monitors asthma education program outcomes and recommends modifications to improve quality of life and effectiveness.
+monitor asthma education program outcomes and recommends modifications to improve quality of life and effectiveness.

-serves as a resource to the community by providing information about asthma as well as healthcare and community resource.
+serve as a resource to the community by providing information about asthma as well as healthcare and community resource.

 Who is Eligible to take the Asthma Educator Certification Exam?